pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 +++
-# The title of your blogpost.
-No sub-titles are allowed, nor are line-breaks.
+# The title of your blogpost No sub-titles are allowed, nor are line-breaks.
 title = "Full Abstraction Correctness of Compilation"
-# Date must be written in YYYY-MM-DD format.
-This should be updated right before the final PR is made.
+# Date must be written in YYYY-MM-DD format This should be updated right before the final PR is made.
 date = 2025-03-31

 [taxonomies]
-# Keep any areas that apply, removing ones that don't.
-Do not add new areas!
+# Keep any areas that apply, removing ones that don't Do not add new areas!
 areas = ["Programming Languages"]
 # Tags can be set to a collection of a few keywords specific to your blogpost.
 # Consider these similar to keywords specified for a research paper.